 - Designing structures with sustainable materials.

-- Durability of Construction Materials.
+- The durability of Construction Materials.

-- Ecology and sustainable development.
+- Ecology and sustainable development

 - Embodied energy from production.

-- End of life-materials that can be demounted/deconstructed and reused or recycled.
+- End-of-life materials that can be demounted/deconstructed and reused or recycled.

 - Energy management during construction.